 - Base of the thumb

 - Base of the big toe (this can form a bunion)

 - Low back (this is also known as degenerative disc disease)

-Joint pain is usually worse after people with OA use their affected joints, and it gets better after the joints are rested for a period of time.
-When OA is more severe, the pain can continue throughout the day, even after periods of rest.
+Joint pain is usually worse after people with osteoarthritis use their affected joints, and it gets better after the joints are rested for a period of time.
+When the disease is more severe, the pain can continue throughout the day, even after periods of rest.